 Click here to download the Student Substance Abuse and Personal Conduct Policy.

-All students applying to our graduate programs are asked to submit either SAT/Praxis 1/Praxis Core/GRE scores at the time of admission; however, students can be accepted without submitting these scores.
-But to remain in the program, students have one semester to submit a score report for either the SAT/Praxis 1/Praxis Core/GRE scores.
+All students applying to our graduate programs are asked to submit either SAT/Praxis 1/Praxis Core/GRE scores at the time of admission.
+Students can be accepted without submitting these scores; however, to remain in the program students will have one semester to submit a score report for either the SAT/Praxis 1/Praxis Core/GRE scores.

 Our fieldwork is completed in schools with which we have existing partnerships.
-Therefore, fieldwork completed at one’s place of employment is prohibited.
+Therefore, fieldwork completed at a student's place of employment is prohibited.
 Students will need to complete their fieldwork at one of our partner schools.